What is Comenity Bank/Vctrssec?

-Whether or not you get approved for the Victoria’s Secret credit card makes no difference.
+Whether you get approved for the Victoria’s Secret credit card makes no difference.
 The hard inquiry will remain on your credit report for up to 2 years.
-Each time you make an inquiry, it is recorded by one or all of the three major credit reporting agencies – Equifax, Experian, and TransUnion.
+Each time you make an inquiry, it is recorded by one or all of the three major credit reporting agencies: Equifax, Experian, and TransUnion.

 Can Comenity Bank/Vctrssec be removed from my credit report?

 Lexington Law specializes in removing inquiries and other negative marks on your credit report.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.

 They can also help you dispute (and possibly remove) the following items: